prometheus/docs/content/docs/operating/security.md

 TLS will be added to Java exporters in the future.

-The TLS support on the projects should enable you to build a secure tunnel between the servers and your reverse proxies if you have more specialized TLS needs, like a cipher suite or older TLS version.
+If you have special TLS needs, like a different cipher suite or older TLS version, the TLS support on the projects should enable you to build a secure tunnel between the servers and reverse proxies with special settings.

 Server-side Basic Authentication is also supported.
 In such a case, usernames and passwords are provided in the same configuration file as the TLS